-Governor touts importance of corporate governance in building businesses
+Governor touts importance of Corporate Governance in building businesses

-The importance of good corporate governance in building strong institutions, communities, and economies, and helping to avoid the collapse of businesses cannot be overemphasized, Governor of the Bank of Ghana (BoG), Dr Ernest Addison, has said.
+The importance of good corporate governance in building strong institutions, communities, and economies, and helping to avoid the collapse of businesses cannot be overemphasised, Governor of the Bank of Ghana (BoG), Dr. Ernest Addison, has said.

 He said the effects of poor corporate governance tended to be widespread with several stakeholder groups feeling the brunt of the actions or inactions of a few.